brunokoga/Montevideo/skillDescriptions.md

 **Restriction** : The full utility of certain skills is restricted to characters of certain classes.
 This entry indicates whether any such restrictions exist for the skill.

 **Untrained** : This entry indicates what a character without at least 1 rank in the skill can do with it.
-If this entry doesn't appear, it means that the skill functions normally for untrained characters (if it can be used untrained) or that an untrained character can't attempt checks with this skill (for skills that are designated “Trained Only”.
+If this entry doesn't appear, it means that the skill functions normally for untrained characters (if it can be used untrained) or that an untrained character can't attempt checks with this skill (for skills that are designated “Trained Only”).